Chest Exercises for Women to Lift and Perk Up Breasts

 Tricep Overhead Press

-2. Hold a dumbbell in each hand, raising them above your head.
+2. Hold a dumbbell in each hand, raising it above your head.

 3. Bend your arms, lowering the dumbbells behind your head.